Alicia Porter Alicia Porter

 To prevent students from flying down the list without digging in to each task, you could tell students which one you want them to focus on that day.
 If they finish early and their group members don’t have any revision suggestions, they can move on to the next item.

-• Students might use manipulatives on their desks or tables.
-Where does the signal phrase go? the quote? the punctuation?
+• Where does the signal phrase go? the quote? the punctuation?
 Where should the punctuation go?

-• Use highlighters to have students color code the various aspects of the embedded quote.
+• Use highlighters to have students color code parts of their writing.
 Color code them!

-• On big chart paper, ask your homeschooler to choose and write a quote, introduction sentence, or some verb choices.
+• On big chart paper, ask your homeschooler to choose and write a quote, introduction sentence, or some verb choices they want to use in their writing.

 Read More